on the cheap and sleazy side (www.cheapandsleazy.net)

 One of my (now former) fellow students was lucky enough to have Dr. Pearsal stop by her job as a guest speaker ...!
 Sure wish she had told me he was coming .... :o( That's a guy I'd love to talk to ...!

 The one I did before that concerned a self-trained scientist named John Hutchison who lives in Vancouver, BC.
-He apparently built a replica of the Ark of the Covenant ... and he reported that there was about an hour's worth of film of the ark, showing a weird fog, weird glowing blobs of light ... and entities in the fog.
+He apparently built a replica of the Ark of the Covenant ... and he reported that there was about six hours of film of the Ark, showing a weird fog, weird glowing blobs of light ... and entities in the fog.

 Remember that scene in Star Wars, where Princess Leia's holographic image was being projected by R2-D2?
 That's what the entities looked like.